wokket/FastHL7/docs/design-notes.md

 - Repeats are 0 indexed, so requesting `PID.3(0)` returns the same result as `PID.3`.
   - All fields effectively have a single (default) repeat.

-- Components within a repeat are 0 indexed, so requesting `PID.3.1(0)` returns the same result as `PID.3.1`.
+- Components within a repeat are 0 indexed
   - TODO: Should they be??